The After School Activity Program (ASAP)

-Juana Dominguez, in her fifth year with us, has been a valued member of the District 112 staff for more than 20 years.
+Juana Dominguez, in her sixth year with us, has been a valued member of the District 112 staff for more than 20 years.
 For most of her District 112 career, Juana has worked at the Green Bay Early Childhood Center as a teaching assistant.
 She brings a wealth of knowledge, enthusiasm, and creativity to ASAP.

 Cathleen Hamili joined the Indian Trail team after Winter Break of 2017.
 Cathleen has year of experience working with children.
 She currently works at Family Network's Parent-Child Center in the mornings.
 She is in charge of the Baby Room welcoming new parents with their infants.
 Cathleen is very creative and nurturing, and will add much warmth to our well-rounded team.